 Montessori learning environments are collaborative, they foster curiosity and cooperation.
 In this, children are actively engaged in the work of learning and adults are responsible for fostering meaningful environments for learning.
 Accessing Montessori frameworks and resources allows choice and provides opportunities for acquiring fundamental skills and knowledge.

 Yes.
 Yes.
 A thousand times yes.
 We celebrate diversity!
 Every child is special and an important part of our community.
-I’m certified in special education for all ages and will work with you to learn more about what’s best for your child together.
-We'll partner with specialist when we need more ideas.
+We're certified in special education for all ages, NCSEEA providers, and will work with you to learn more about what’s best for your child together.
 Together, we'll find areas for growth and use areas of strength to build confidence and interest.

 The child that you homeschool will not be the child that attends school for seven hours and comes home exhausted and already frustrated.
-This version of your child will not have been holding back impulses and engaged in busy work all day.
-Through practice your child will develop a deeper relationship with you, a fuller understanding of themselves as a learner, and a better ability to sustain focus on tasks that are a match for them as individuals.
+This version of your child will not have been holding back impulses and engaged in compliance for the majority of their day.
+Through practice your child will develop a deeper relationship with you, a fuller understanding of themselves as a learner, and a better ability to sustain focus on tasks that are aligned with their selves.

 That’s why we work together.
 You know more about yourself and your child than anyone else!
 We have the resources to make sure that academic learning keeps moving forward.
 You’ll have access to materials, model lessons that are a good fit, ideas for teaching, and be part of a network that includes other parent-teachers and teacher-parents.